tbarabosch/awesome-macos-re/README.md

-# OS X RE Tool List
+# macOS RE Tool List

-This repository contains a list of handy tools for reversing on Mac OS X.
+This repository contains a list of handy tools for reversing on macOS.
 I try to upgrade this list as fast as I can.
 Just drop me an email if there is a handy tool that is not listed yet.

 ## Static Analysis